mateoias/trump_tweet_analysis/README.md

 # Trump Tweet Analysis
 This is part of a project to analyse Trump's tweets and their effects on the stock market.
-My role was to do text cleaning, exploration and analysis
+My role was to do text cleaning, exploration and analysis.
+We didn't find any significant effect on the stock market, but I am continuing to parse the text and refactor the code (it's a bit messy at the moment).

 ### Tools/Packages Used:
 * sklearn.decomposition, sklearn.feature_extraction, sklearn.cluster